lyrrra/latin101/translation4.md

 2. Parse possent (PNTMV) and explain its mood.

-3rd plural imperfect subjunctive active The subjunctive is the verbal mood of possibility, doubt, hypothetical or ideal situations, or unreal actions.
+3rd plural imperfect subjunctive active The verb is subjunctive: tells the circumstances when the action of the main clause happened.

 3. Explain the sentence structure of DANAI MINERVAE DONUM DANT?

-transitive sentence
+transitive sentence Danai: subject, Minervae: indirect object, donum: direct object, dant: verb

 4. What type of verb is arbitrati sunt?

-passive
+deponent (passive form with active meaning)

 5. What kind of grammatical construction do we have in the sentence Priamus imperavit equum in templum Minervae duci?
 Identify its constituent parts.

-perfect indicative verb + infinitive verb
+indirect discourse (perfect indicative verb + infinitive verb)

 6. Parse duci.